ontologyportal/sigmakee/README.txt

 change the wget commend below and Oracle Java appears to now have a key embedded in their URL that will change every time.
 Change "theuser" below to your user name.

+If your installation isn't working and you're getting funny "null"s in your paths try opening permissions on your $SIGMA_HOME, $CATALINA_HOME and $SIGMA_SRC directories.

 System preparation on Linux
 ==========================